Medical Requirements for Nursing Students

 The following are the nursing medical requirements:

-It is the student’s responsibility to inquire about their medical requirements 60 days prior to the start of the academic semester.
-Therefore, it is strongly recommended that students visit the Office of Health Services 60 days prior to the start of an academic semester.
+It is the student's responsibility to inquire about their medical requirements 60 days prior to the start of the academic semester.
+Therefore, students are required to visit the Office of Health Services 60 days prior to the start of an academic semester.